SPC Michael S. Monthervil

 Michael remembers being injured and medically evacuated.
 He was operated on in Germany the same day he was injured and then sent immediately to Walter Reed, where he stayed for nine days.
 Finally he was transferred to the Tampa VA Medical Center for his rehabilitation.
 Michael’s brother, was also in the Army and stationed in Germany at the time.
 His brother was allowed to travel home with Michael and be by his side for the surgery.

 Michael’s injury has not stopped him from being active.
 In the short time since his injury he has poured himself into rehabilitation and regained movement in his arms and dexterity in his hands.
 He also joined the Tampa Generals Rugby Club, traveling up and down the east coast to compete with other teams.
 Michael credits Rugby with helping him to learn how to handle his body after his injury.

 A specially adapted home from Homes For Our Troops will allow Michael to focus more on his recovery.
 His current home is not wheelchair accessible, making it difficult for him to complete everyday tasks and physical therapy impossible.
-Michael looks forward to having a place where he and his parents and siblings can safely live together.
+Michael looks forward to having a place where he and his parents, siblings, and his girlfriend Ashley, can safely live together.
 “It would mean everything to me to have a place where I can build a family and gain my independence back,” he says.